vdarkobar/Home_Cloud/README.md

 </p>

 <p align="center">
-*Wait for a few minutes for the DNS entries to propagate.
-Optionally, edit CloudFlare Firewall rules.*
+Wait for a few minutes for the DNS entries to propagate.
+Optionally, edit CloudFlare Firewall rules.

-*In order to see if Let’s Encrypt is working pause CloudFlare on selected website before running docker-compose (Advanced Actions > Pause Cloudflare on Site).*
+In order to see if Let’s Encrypt is working pause CloudFlare on selected website before running docker-compose.
+(Advanced Actions > Pause Cloudflare on Site)
 </p>

 #### Site settings: